RonnyPfannschmidt/prance/CONTRIBUTING.md

 concise summary of the change and how it affects users.

-For very small changes, use `misc` - the descriptions from that type won't even be added to the changelog, just a link ot the issue.
+For very small changes, use `misc` - the descriptions from that type won't even be added to the changelog, just a link to the issue.

 Prefer issue numbers over PR numbers, if you have both.